All posts

 Top 10 Tax Deductions Every Freelancer Should Know in 2026

-If you freelance, drive for a rideshare company, or run any kind of side hustle, you're essentially running a business - and the IRS lets business owners deduct legitimate expenses from their taxable income.
-The problem?
+If you freelance, drive for a rideshare company, or run a side hustle, you're running a business.
+The IRS lets business owners deduct legitimate expenses from taxable income.
 Most self-employed workers miss deductions simply because they don't know what qualifies.

 Here are 10 deductions that can save freelancers thousands of dollars every year, along with the IRS rules you need to follow.